andrew1007/mrfa-demo/article/6-state-tree-mutations.md

-# State tree mutations and traversal
+# State tree mutations and selector traversal

 ## Seeing State as a Tree

-Algorithms and functions are used interface with `state`.
-But visualizing these operations as tree transformations and node access is a superpower that is a hidden in plain sight.
+This section will discuss how to see `state` as a tree data structure.
+The transformation and node access are the central points of interest.
+From personal experience, this tends to be the easiest way to intuitively create a mental model of how `state` transforms as the app dispatches updates.

 Moving forward, a colored node will denote a node that will fail strict equality; either a change in value, reference, or both.
 The following is a small, normalized, state tree.